thesmallcreeper/inMyRoom_vulkan/README.md

  * Run `buildForVS2017.bat` script.
 This will generate project files for Anvil and MathGeoLib using CMake.
  * Launch solution by openning `inMyRoom_vulkan/inMyRoom_vulkan.sln` and compile.

- (Well... you can go with CMake way, but due to my luck of CMake knowledge VS solution is better ;) )
+ (Well... you can go with CMake way, but due to my lack of CMake knowledge VS solution is better ;) )

  ## Windows using CLion with Microsoft Compiler